 - CINNAMON + NUTMEG + A PINCH OF SALT.
 To make my pumpkin overnight oats taste like pie, I add cinnamon and nutmeg.
 You can also swap out these two for a little pumpkin pie spice!
 A little pinch of salt wakes up and balances all ther other flavors (don’t worry–they won’t be salty!)

-ALMOND MILK.
+- ALMOND MILK.
 To finish up, I add almond milk.
 Feel free to use whatever milk you typically drink or enjoy, whether it’s dairy milk or dairy free–cashew, dairy, soy, oat, etc. If it’s what your family drinks, it’ll work for my pumpkin overnight oats!

 - PECANS OR PUMPKIN SEEDS.
 And, because I can’t resist a little crunch, I like adding pumpkin seeds, toasted pecans, or a mix of both!
 I like adding some to the actual overnight oats, then adding a few more right before serving.
 So good!

 MIX IT UP!
 TRY ONE OF THESE YUMMY WAYS TO SERVE PUMPKIN OVERNIGHT OATS:

 - TRY DIFFERENT NUTS!
 You can totally swap out different nuts.
 I usually use pecans or pumpkin seeds for pumpkin overnight oats, but walnuts and hazelnuts are also delicious.
 Or, drizzle with nut butter or peanut butter before serving–use what sounds good to you!

 - MIX IN SOME DRIED CRANBERRIES.
 You can add another layer of fall flavor by adding 1-2 Tbsp. of dried cranberries to the mix.
 I love the subtle flavor they give!
 (PS – These are naturally sweetened!
 I get them at Sprouts.)